chaumpham/chaumpham.github.io/_posts/2025-05-03-ultra-analysis.md

 Interesting patterns emerged:

-- Men aged 30–39 had the most consistent performance.
+- **Men aged 30–39 had the most consistent performance**.
 Their finish times were tightly clustered with minimal spread.
 - The 30s, 40s, and 50s male groups all showed bimodal distributions, with most finishing around the mean and a few individuals finishing much slower.
 - Younger men (18–29) had more variance than their older peers.
 This was unexpected, given their physiological advantage.
 - Women aged 18–29 had one of the narrowest distributions, while performance variability increased with age.
 This may reflect a mix of factors: physiological differences, training approaches, or the smaller sample size of older female participants.